Discover SIDI’s new 2024 Social and Environmental Report

 ✔️ 14 new partners in 4 additional countries – today, 43 active partners in 17 countries, reaching 3 million people with access to finance and fairer markets

-✔️ Strengthening support for small farmers, rural entrepreneurs and vulnerable communities, including in fragile contexts
+✔️ Increased support for small farmers, rural entrepreneurs and vulnerable communities, including in fragile contexts

-✔️ Innovative solutions, such as the European Commission – TCX Pricing Facility, to offer loans in local currency at lower cost
+✔️ Innovative solutions, such as European Commission – TCX Pricing Facility, enabling low-cost local currency loans

 These results would not have been possible without the ongoing support of our valued shareholders: the European Investment Bank, BIO, Proparco, BRS, Banque Alternative Suisse, SOS Faim Luxembourg, Banca Etica, Caisse des Dépôts and Crédit Coopératif.